d2cio/docs/docs/platform/scaling.md

 ![Horizontal scaling - choose hosts](../img/horizontal_scaling2.png)

-After that, the scaling process starts, the status of application changes to *Scaling*.
+After that, the scaling process starts, the status of service changes to *Scaling*.
 You can check system logs at the service page.
 The notification comes after the end of the process.

 ![Horizontal scaling - logs](../img/horizontal_scaling_logs.png)